Documentation

 Requirements

-• PHP 8.2 with curl, mbstring, readline, libxml and simplexml modules
+• PHP 8.2 with curl, mbstring, readline, libxml, simplexml and zlib modules

 • PHP 8.2 needs to run the exec command